Our Verdict

 Ease of Installation LATCH

-Installing the Keyfit 30 using LATCH is one of the easiest installation methods for this seat, but it isn't as easy as most of the competition, including other Chicco options.
+Installing the Keyfit 30 using LATCH is one of the easiest installation methods for this seat, but it isn't as easy as most of the competition, including other Chiccos.

 This base has flexible straps attached to the push-style LATCH connections.
 There is no anti-rebound bar or load leg.
 The connectors have a guide to help you keep them on the right side, and minimal tightening needs to happen.
 It has one strap to tighten, and it pulls smoothly.
 We did use a knee on the base to ensure it was tight enough.
 There is no tensioner, but it doesn't seem to need one to help with installation or with getting things tight enough.
 The pull direction is perfect for ease of installation.

-The seat is stable when installed with very little wiggle.
+The seat is stable when installed and has almost no wiggle.
 The bubble indicators remained in the proper installation position without needing adjustment after installation.

 Recline Adjustment

-The level adjustment on the Keyfit 30 has five levels and a bubble indicator on either side of the base.
-The levels adjust easily with nice clear increments.
-You press one button on each side of the base simultaneously to initiate the movement.
+The Keyfit 30's level adjustment has five levels and a bubble indicator on either side of the base.
+The levels adjust easily with clear increments.
+To initiate the movement, you press one button on each side of the base simultaneously.

 Ease of Installation - Belt

-Installing the Chicco with the vehicle belt instead of LATCH is about the same for difficulty, so if possible, we'd still recommend the LATCH over the belt if available.
+Installing the Chicco with the vehicle belt instead of the LATCH is about the same difficulty; if available, we'd recommend the LATCH over the belt.

 Ease of Installation - w/o the Base

 Installing the Keyfit 30 without the base is the most challenging method for this seat.
-It scores below the average for the group, and while not the hardest, we aren't convinced it is the best choice for those who plan to install their carrier without the base regularly.
+While not the hardest, we aren't convinced this seat is the best choice for those who plan to regularly install their carrier without the base.

-Installation includes the American belt path with the vehicle belt across the foot of the carrier.
-The path is not color-coded but is evident and easy to access.
+Installation uses the American belt path with the vehicle belt across the foot of the carrier.
+The route is not color-coded but is evident and easy to access.
 The installation level indicator is a line decal on the carrier's side.

 There is a note on the belt path, but the fabric means it isn't apparent, and you must bend over to see it.
-The lack of shoulder belt utilization means it is a simple installation without much hassle.
-The belt doesn't slide in like some other seats; you have to thread it.
-Depending on your car, you might need a towel for installation, but we didn't on our two test vehicles this go around.
-The shoulder belt on the car makes tightening kind of awkward.
-We struggled to get this installed tight enough, and it felt wobbly in both test cars.
+The lack of shoulder belt utilization means it is a simple installation.
+The belt doesn't slide in like some seats; you must thread it.
+Depending on your car, you might need a towel for installation, but we didn't.
+The shoulder belt on the vehicle makes tightening kind of awkward.
+We struggled to get this installed tightly enough, and it felt wobbly in both test cars.

 Ease of Use

-This seat is one of the easier options in this review to use, with above-average performance in our tests for everyday functionality.
+This seat is one of the easier options to use.

 Buckle

 This buckle has a flush release button, which is nice for longer nails.
 It isn't as large as we'd like, but it is easily workable.
 The shoulder strap prongs don't pop out independently, so you need to pull them out yourself.
-The buckle and crotch strap has no padding to impede the process.
+The buckle and crotch strap have no padding to impede the process.
 The one-location crotch strap could be a problem if the baby is bigger.
-The chest clip has a circle button in the center you press to pull apart the two sides.
-It is smooth and doesn't get hung up on anything.
+The chest clip has a circular button in the center that you press to pull apart the two sides smoothly.

 Harness Tightening/Loosening

-Tightening and loosening is very easy.
-Each strap has its own hole instead of joining as one in the back like some of the competition, so the strap is easy to pull.
+Tightening and loosening are very easy.
+Each strap has its own hole instead of joining as one in the back, so the strap is easy to pull.
 The button has no flap or effort to hide it, making it easy to access.

 Harness Adjustment

 This seat is a rethread style height adjustment.
 This means you must detach the straps from a clip on the back and move them from one slot level to another on both sides.
 It isn't necessarily hard, but you can't do it with your baby in the seat, and it is more involved than non-rethread adjustments.
 There are only three height options.
-The T bar on the Keyfit 30 isn't wide enough for the straps, so you shove them in a bit to put them back on.
+The T bar on the Keyfit 30 isn't wide enough for the straps, so they look wrong.

 Carrier to Base Connection